Renter Beware: 4 Hidden Costs of Apartment Life

 Landlords tend to nickel and dime tenants for repairs and cleaning costs.
 Tenants don’t get their deposits back until after they move out, and the landlord could force cleaning fees or other charges on them.
 Watch out and take pictures and videos so that you can defend yourself if need be.

 That said, while online objections from previous and current tenants may be true, you should take them with a grain of salt.
 Some tenants are actually bad and don’t like it when they’re held accountable for damage they cause.
+Also, it’s human nature to write about bad experiences more often than positive ones.
 However, if the bad reviews are piling up, they’re probably valid, and you should look somewhere else.
 Remember, if a price is too good to be true, it likely is, and you’ll end up losing money in the long run.

 Buy Renter’s Insurance